 - Assistants have two personal days each week and 2–4 hours of personal time each day.

-- Assistants receive full medical and dental benefits.
+- Assistants receive full medical and dental benefits, and life insurance.

 - An assistant may be given an opportunity to participate in a L’Arche retreat or gathering outside of L’Arche Jacksonville.
 The community will cover the cost of travel and registration.